-I found a colony of White-letter Hairstreaks in the middle of Manor Farm Wood, Rampton.
+I found a colony of White-letter Hairstreak in the middle of Manor Farm Wood, Rampton.
 I don’t think I’ve heard of anyone mentioning this species in this woodland before.
 It’s a relatively young woodland.
 The butterflies were emerging from a tall blackthorn and coming fairly low to nectar on bramble and flitting back into the blackthorn.
 There are elms in the vicinity, the foodplant of this species’ larvae.

 I was then surprised to see another hairstreak flying in the top of a willow tree on the Lode-side edge of the same woodland – Purple Hairstreak!

-Les King Wood back towards Cottenham from this spot had a report of Green Hairstreak in 2020 and I caught up with that species there in 2021, but I have not seen them there this summer, sadly, but did see lots along Devil’s Dyke in Cambridgeshire when I went chasing the Adonis Blue and Dark Green Fritillary.
+Les King Wood back towards Cottenham from this spot had a report of Green Hairstreak in 2020 (from Martin Fowlie) and I caught up with that species there in 2021, but I have not seen them there summer of 2022, sadly.
+UPDATE: 29 Apr 2023.
+But not seen any in 2024.

 I have only previously seen Purple Hairstreak in Woodwalton Fen NNR (2021 and 2022) and Brampton Wood (2022), so as with the White-letter Hairstreaks, I was quite surprised to see them in this relatively young woodland so close to home.